-The proposed amendments would not change the likelihood of projects being located on properties with known cultural, historical, and/or archeological resources, tribal cultural resources or properties associated with any historically significant events, sites, or persons.
-Nor would the proposed amendments restrict historic or prehistoric religious or sacred uses.
+The proposed amendments would not change the likelihood of projects being located on properties with known cultural, historical, and/or archeological resources, any properties associated with any historically significant events, sites, or persons.
+Nor would the proposed amendments restrict historic or pre-historic religious or sacred uses.